plokhotnyuk/jsoniter-scala/README.md

 - do parsing and serialization of JSON directly from UTF-8 bytes to your case classes and Scala collections and back but do it crazily fast without runtime-reflection, intermediate AST-trees, strings or events, with minimum allocations and copying
-- do validation of UTF-8 encoding, JSON format and mapped values efficiently with clear reporting, do not replace illegally encoded characters of string values by placeholder characters
+- do validation of UTF-8 encoding, JSON format and mapped values efficiently (fail fast approach) with clear reporting, do not replace illegally encoded characters of string values by placeholder characters
 - define in _compile-time_ classes that will be instantiated during parsing to minimize a probability of runtime issues, generated sources can be inspected to prove that there are no security vulnerabilities during parsing